richo/snowplow-wiki/Talk-to-us.md

 [Public HipChat room] [hipchat-room]

 We're big fans of HipChat here at SnowPlow.
 We have a public SnowPlow chatroom - stop by and say hi, you don't need to install anything to access it.
-This chatroom is linked to our GitHub - so you can see new issues, merged pull requests and so on all as they take place.
+This chatroom is linked to our GitHub - so you can see new issues, merged pull requests and so on as they happen.

 ## Google Hangout